ktor-doc-jp/ktor-doc-jp/pages/features/websockets.md

     class: io.ktor.websocket.WebSockets
 ---

-This feature adds support for WebSockets to Ktor.
+This feature adds WebSockets support to Ktor.
-WebSockets are a mechanism to keep a bidirectional real-time ordered connection between the server and the client.
+WebSockets are a mechanism to keep a bi-directional real-time ordered connection between the server and the client.
-Each message of this channel is called Frame: a frame can be a text or binary message, or a close or ping/pong message.
+Each message from this channel is called Frame: a frame can be a text or binary message, or a close or ping/pong message.
 Frames can be marked as incomplete or final.

 {% include feature.html %}